-Whether it's a friend, a parent, your neighbour or a colleague, we all have special people in our lives that push us.
-They have probably once or numerous times inspired us to reach higher limits, push boundaries, think more authentically and live better.
+We all have one person or a couple of special people in our lives that push us.
+They have probably once or multiple times inspired us to reach higher limits, push boundaries, think more authentically and live better.
 When you’re faced with a challenge, you might think to yourself, “What would that person do?”, or “I should react this way because I admire this person and they would handle this situation like so.”
 This can be very inspiring and motivating… until it becomes destructive to your self-esteem.

-What’s tricky and dangerous is when you constantly put that person up on a ‘moral pedestal’.
+What’s tricky and dangerous is when you constantly put that person up on a moral pedestal.
 You assume that they make perfect decisions, never fall off the healthy-eating plan and that they have it all ‘figured out’.
 Putting them in this special bubble in your mind inadvertently makes them superior or that they are worthy of more.
-Of course tracking their every move on social media doesn’t help one bit!
+And, of course, tracking their every move on social media doesn’t help one bit!

-Feelings of jealousy and low confidence can start to build up inside, as you only see the most ‘put together’ version of themselves.
+Feelings of jealousy and low confidence can start to build up inside, as you only see the most put together version of themselves.
 You wonder, “How do they do it?
-Why can’t I feel or be like them?”.
-But this kind of ‘worship’ is not conducive to creating and boosting your own self esteem!
-Rather it fuels self doubt and loathing.
-Don’t give away your power!
+Why can’t I feel or be like them?” – this kind of worship is not conducive to creating and boosting your own self esteem.
+Rather it fuels self-doubt and loathing.
 This unfortunately is a trap that we are all exposed to and can all be vulnerable to slipping into.

 With this idolising comes judgement towards not only yourself but towards others as well.
 It evolves into envy over the tick boxes others have checked in their lives, like owning a home, being in a committed relationship or getting a raise at work.
 Your reality becomes a thunderstorm of negative perception.
 The important thing to recognise is that when you look down on others, it’s usually a cry for help to try and make yourself feet better inside, because after all, judging does give you a little perk.